 In fact, the legions of early Rome were conscripted only as part-time soldiers, and had their main occupation as farmers and herders.
 This stringent economic system prevented them from taking part in extended campaigns (that hardly went beyond a month), thus keeping military actions short and decisive.
 Moreover, these legions had to pay for their own arms and armaments – which at times was compensated only by a small pay from the state.

-The Roman Soldier, circa late 6th century BC – early 4th century BC
+The Ancient Roman Soldier, circa late 6th century BC – early 4th century BC

 As per historical tradition, the very adoption of the hoplite tactics was fueled by the sweeping military reforms undertaken by the penultimate Roman ruler Servius Tullius, who probably reigned in 6th century BC.
 He made a departure from the ‘tribal’ institutions of curia and gentes, and instead divided the military based on the individual soldier’s possession of property.
 In that regard, the Roman army and its mirroring peace-time society, was segregated into classes (classis).